gerald-corzo/STDA/Readme.md

 ## Desription
-This repository contains a simple library (files) called STDA (Spatial Temoral Drought Analysis) Aims at estimating
+This repository contains a library called STDA (Spatial Temoral Drought Analysis) that estimates various types of drought indicators and analysis time series of drought events.

+## Features

 Meteorological drought from time series
 - Calaculates the SPI (inside file called indicators)
 - Calculates drough events assuming you define a SPI threshold (-1,-1.5...)